stephanieroman/challenge1-code-refactor/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

-- What was your motivation?
+- What motivated me to do this project was knowing that this is the first stepping stone to coding.
+Learning and understanding how to do this will help me futher my knowledge in coding.
-- I wanted to refactor an existing site to make it more accessible.
-- It makes the website more accesible to different viewers.
+- I wanted to refactor an existing site to make it more accessible in order to make the website more accessible to different viewers.
-- What did you learn?
+- Working on this project helped me learn the difference between semantic and non-semantic HTML codes.
+It's much easier to read code when semantic elements are used.

 ## Table of Contents (Optional)